 1. Planning or designing a blended or online course

 - Selecting technologies that support learning outcomes – review this page to find out about the technological tools you can use to achieve learning outcomes.

 - What can you do with Moodle? – this page lists each available Moodle tool, describes its function and suggests learning/teaching strategies for using it.

 - You may find these online resources useful when considering how to structure your course.

 - If you need help with course design, consult an Educational Developer in your faculty support team.

-2. Choosing your Moodle course layout
+2. Designing your Moodle course layout

-- Apply a faculty template to your course
+- Apply a faculty template to your course (for TELT admins)

-3. Building Your Moodle Course
+3. Building your Moodle course

 Before building your Moodle course, review the What can you do with Moodle? page to find out which Moodle tool(s) will best achieve the intended learning outcomes for the course.